Berber, Southern Shilha in Morocco

 Ask God to raise up those willing to go to Morocco as tentmakers.

-Ask the Holy Spirit to continue to stir a hunger in the people to have a personal relationship with the one true God.
+Ask the Holy Spirit to stir a hunger in the Southern Shilha people to have a personal relationship with the only savior, Jesus Christ.